 The amortisation of development cost is included in the "General and administrative expenses" line item in the consolidated statement of comprehensive income.
-The remaining useful lives of the development cost are within 2 years (2022: within 3 years).
+The remaining useful lives of the development cost are within 1 year (2023: within 2 years).

 15. INVESTMENT IN SUBSIDIARIES